oracle/terraform-provider-oci/website/docs/r/data_safe_set_security_assessment_baseline.html.markdown

 The following arguments are supported:

-* `assessment_ids` - (Optional) The list of OCIDs for the security assessments that need to be updated while setting the baseline.
+* `assessment_ids` - (Optional) List of security assessment OCIDs that need to be updated while setting the baseline.
 * `security_assessment_id` - (Required) The OCID of the security assessment.